camille-wilkens/FCND/FCND-Estimation-CPP/README_Wilkens.md

 ### Step 5: Closed Loop + GPS Update ###

-1. Run scenario `11_GPSUpdate`.
+1. I ran the scenario `11_GPSUpdate`.
 At the moment this scenario is using both an ideal estimator and and ideal IMU.
 Even with these ideal elements, watch the position and velocity errors (bottom right).
 As you see they are drifting away, since GPS update is not yet implemented.

-2. Let's change to using your estimator by setting `Quad.UseIdealEstimator` to 0 in `config/11_GPSUpdate.txt`.
-Rerun the scenario to get an idea of how well your estimator work with an ideal IMU.
+2. Let's change to using my estimator by setting `Quad.UseIdealEstimator` to 0 in `config/11_GPSUpdate.txt`.
+I reran the scenario to get an idea of how well my estimator will work with an ideal IMU.

 3. Now repeat with realistic IMU by commenting out these lines in `config/11_GPSUpdate.txt`:
 ```